QianLabUSC/ODrive/odrive-setup.md

 4. Pass the jumper wires through the wire pass-thru if using the encoder mount for aluminum extrusions.
 5. Attach the encoder to the mount with 4x M2.5 x 8mm socket head screws.
 ## 2.5.
 Putting it All Together
-1. Attach the motor to the mount with M4 x 14mm screws
+1. Attach the motor to the mount with M4 x 10mm or M4 x 14mmscrews
-2. Attach the motor mount to a board or install standoffs through the four outer mounting points as desired
+2. Attach the motor mount to an aluminum rail or install standoffs through the four outer mounting points as desired

 # 3. Setting up the ODrive Board and connecting motors and encoders
 ### 3.0.1.
 Powering the Odrive